BTowersCoding/sinusoid/README.md

 A webserver will start and browser will open.

-Save `notebooks\sinusoid.clj` if it is not open  already.
+Touch `notebooks\sinusoid.clj` to nudge the file watcher if it is not open already.